East San Fernando Valley Light Rail Transit Project

-The East San Fernando Valley Light Rail Transit Project (formerly the East San Fernando Valley Transit Corridor Project) is a transit project constructing a light rail line on the east side of Los Angeles's San Fernando Valley, running on a north–south route along Van Nuys Boulevard and the Antelope Valley Line.
+The East San Fernando Valley Light Rail Transit Project (formerly the East San Fernando Valley Transit Corridor Project) is a transit project constructing a light rail line on the east side of Los Angeles's San Fernando Valley, running on a north–south route along Van Nuys Boulevard.

 The project is being planned by Los Angeles Metro and has been given high priority by Metro in its long-range plan, and funding for the project is included in Measure R and Measure M.

 The project's timeline was accelerated under the Twenty-eight by '28 initiative.

 In June 2018, Metro staff recommended the corridor be built as an at-grade rail line without tunneling, making it a part of the Los Angeles Metro Rail system.
-In December 2020, Metro approved the Final EIR with the option to build the rail line in segments.
+In December 2020, Metro approved the Final EIR with the option to build the line in two phases.
+The second phase, which ran along the Metrolink Antelope Valley Line's right of way, would eventually be replaced by a proposed infill interchange station with the latter in December 2025.

 On December 2, 2022, Metro officially began advanced utility relocation for the line.
 The tentative completion date for the first phase of the project is 2031.